mojopy/ztm-extension-blue/README.md

 Fork of the Official extension for Zero To Mastery Academy students.
 [2023-12-15]

-Personal touches for dark mode mainly.
+Personal touches for dark mode mainly; No promises made the changes will work as well on your machine.

 See the official here: <https://github.com/sithu-khant/ztm-extension>